michal-orsel/playwright-cucumber-report-portal/README.md

 [Report Portal configuration](https://github.com/reportportal/agent-js-cucumber) needs to be set.
 At least apiKey.
 - Update `config/reportportal_config.json`

-There are more places what could be configured but not all are needed for the first run:
+There are more places that can be configured, but not all are needed for the first run:
 - config/config.json
 - config/reportportal_config.json
 - config/cucumber.js